Dead Man’s Hand

 All in all, this was a super fun four hours spent in a very immersive murder mystery!
 I’ll definitely be returning for more A Door In A Wall games in the future.

-I’m rating Dead Man’s Hand five out of six rainbow sloths, only deducting one sloth for the run-around clue trail as well as the phone-only clues that are difficult to share with the group.
+I’m rating Dead Man’s Hand four stars, only deducting one for the run-around clue trail as well as the phone-only clues that are difficult to share with the group.
 There also wasn’t a page for notes in the rule booklet, as there used to be with previous games.
 This should definitely be brought back as we struggled writing everything down.
 Other than that it was a brilliant game and I really enjoyed it!